Questions? Find answers below on a range of topics.

 General Physician Liability Questions

 The practice of medicine is risky in and of itself.
-People sue their physicians for a variety of reasons, including negligence, but frequently out of anger and a need to place blame.
-For physicians, malpractice usually is defined as a deviation (an act or failure to act) from the accepted standard of care that results in injury to a patient.
+People sue their physicians for a variety of reasons, including negligence, but frequently due to anger and a need to place blame.
+For physicians, malpractice is typically defined as a deviation (an act or failure to act) from the accepted standard of care that results in injury to a patient.
 It is important to note that while physicians want the very best outcome for their patients, the law does recognize that good outcomes are not always attainable.

 Medical professional liability insurance, sometimes known as medical malpractice insurance, is a type of professional liability insurance that protects physicians and other licensed healthcare professionals from liability associated with wrongful practices resulting in bodily injury, medical expenses and property damage, as well as the cost of defending lawsuits related to such claims.